hipBali/mini-moon/doc/Lua_Scripting_Guide.md

 # Lua Scripting Guide

-This guide covers scripting support for the synth engine, including real-time control, voice handling, step sequencing, modular patching, and live MIDI input.
+This guide describes scripting capabilities for the synth engine, including preset control, modular patching, sequencing, and MIDI handling.

 ---

 ## General Concepts

-* Each preset script can define `init()`, `midi_cc = {}` handlers.
+* Each script is loaded on preset switch.
-* Scripts are executed per preset load.
-Runtime behavior must be set up **in `init()` or at first MIDI input**.
+* Use `init()` to configure modules, sequencing, or MIDI behavior.
+* Global functions such as `sequenser(step)` or tables like `midi.map` provide integration points.
-* Global `sequenser(step)` is automatically called during internal step sequencing.
+* All timing and control resolution is driven by the internal step engine.

 ---